๐Ÿ•South Bay Dog Guide

 4. Marine Avenue Park (On-Leash)

 While not off-leash, the walking paths at Marine Avenue Park in Manhattan Beach are ideal for dogs who prefer structured walks over rowdy play.
-The mature trees provide shade and the quiet atmosphere is perfect for senior dogs or dogs in training.
+The mature trees provide shade and the quiet atmosphere is perfect for senior dogs or dogs working on [obedience training](/blog/best-dog-training-equipment-treats-2026).

 5. Veterans Park (On-Leash)